chef/automate/components/docs-chef-io/content/automate/migrate.md

 These flags enable you to migrate by skipping preflight checks for unsupported features.

-### External Elasticsearch cluster
+### External Opensearch cluster

-The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external Elasticsearch.
+The Chef Automate 2 migration process requires manual intervention to migrate a Chef Automate 1 installation that uses external Opensearch.

-To migrate an external Elasticsearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.
+To migrate an external Opensearch cluster, please reach out to a Customer Success or Customer Support representative for assistance.

 ### New Data Paths

 Chef Automate 2 stores its data in directories named `/hab/svc/$service-name/data`.
 In particular:

-* Elasticsearch data is stored in `/hab/svc/automate-elasticsearch/data/`
+* Opensearch data is stored in `/hab/svc/automate-elasticsearch/data/`
 * PostgreSQL data is stored in `/hab/svc/automate-postgresql/data/`

 If you use dedicated disks or partitions for either of these applications in Chef Automate 1, you must modify your disk mount configuration to make these disks/partitions available to Chef Automate 2.